 - The open-source solution, available free of cost.

 - It is available on all major platforms.

 - Fairly platform-independent

-- Supports even non-standard platform like Raspberry Pi
+- Supports even non-standard platforms like Raspberry Pi

 - Supports a wide array of external plugins